Teenlife

 how to take your writing to the next level

-Are you a high school student looking to practice and improve your writing abilities through specialized summer programs?
-Whether you prefer to read and write fiction, poetry, journalism, or something else entirely, there are many programs to help you hone in your writing ability and to give you different avenues to explore your writing voice.
+Are you a high school student looking to practice and improve your writing ability through specialized summer programs?
+Whether you prefer to read and write fiction, poetry, journalism, or something else entirely, there are many programs to help you hone your writing skills and give you different avenues to explore your writing voice.

 Do You Want To Be A Journalist?

-For capable writers interested in exploring journalism (specifically investigative journalism), consider The School of the New York Times: Introduction to Investigative Journalism.
-In a field so engrossed in the exposure of fresh and hidden news, it is important to confirm the verity behind stories and construct a convincing and straight-forward portrayal of that news.
+For capable writers curious about exploring journalism (specifically investigative journalism), consider The School of the New York Times Summer Academy.
+In a field so engrossed in the exposure of fresh and hidden news, it is important to confirm the verity behind stories and construct a convincing and straightforward portrayal of that news.
 It is necessary for journalists to sharpen their literary skills and to learn the tools and tenets of journalism.

-This NYT program will teach students the necessary models to succeed in the interpretation of primary sources and is designed to suit the interest of students.
+This NYT program is designed to suit students' interests and teach them the necessary models to succeed in interpreting primary sources.
 It focuses primarily on understanding basic investigative principles, practicing work with primary documents, source protection, fact-checking, and the legal aspects of investigations and exposés.

-Those looking for more general summer programs in journalism, photography, and writing should explore Boston University’s Summer Journalism Academy.
-This program teaches students how to expand and solidify their news-reporting abilities, experience an early glimpse at collegiate life, and strengthen and build their resumè.
+Those seeking more general summer journalism, photography, and writing programs should explore Boston University’s Summer Journalism Academy.
+This program teaches students how to expand and solidify their news-reporting abilities, experience an early glimpse at collegiate life, and strengthen and build their resumes.

-The instructors are current working journalists, so all academic interaction and news work is rooted in real life experiences.
-Every day at BU’s summer program is a glimpse into life as a news reporter, you can expect to: review the fundamentals of journalism success, read and write stories that cover a variety of fields, research and source-check, write leads and strengthen coverage through structure and tone, learn about the complicated legal aspects of libel, and much more.
+The instructors are working journalists, so all academic interaction and news work is rooted in real-life experiences.
+Every day at BU’s summer program is a glimpse into life as a news reporter.
+You can expect to review the fundamentals of journalism success, read and write stories that cover a variety of fields, research and source-check, write leads and strengthen coverage through structure and tone, learn about the complicated legal aspects of libel, and much more.

 Experts will provide insight on specialized topics such as media law, radio reporting, and studying journalism in college as students are divided into reporter teams that will report real news events and stories near them.
 While Boston University’s Summer Journalism Academy is currently scheduled online, it may change to in-person depending on the progression of the pandemic.